 RAMS group in SFI SUBPRO

-A new center for innovation-driven research on Subsea Production and Processing (SFI SUBPRO) is starting up now in mid 2015 and will last for 8 years.
+A new center for innovation-driven research on Subsea Production and Processing (SFI SUBPRO) started up in mid 2015 and will last for 8 years.
 The center is headed by Professor Sigurd Skogestand from the process systems group at the Chemical department, and involves key research groups at NTNU including the RAMS group.
 Professor Mary Ann Lundteigen from the RAMS group is the co-director and also part of the core team.
-For more information about the center see the center web pages http://www.ntnu.edu/subpro.
+For more information about the center see the center web pages https://www.ntnu.edu/subpro.

 The RAMS group has carried out research in relation to subsea oil and gas systems since the mid 1980s.
 Focus has been on reliability assessment of drilling and well production systems, as well as subsea processing systems and subsea control systems.
 Our contribution into the area resulted in a new Professor in Subsea Reliability, Professor Anne Barros (funded by DNV-GL for the first 5 years).